Did you know one of the main killers of old lenses is fungus and haze?

 The beads I use have color in them, a Chlorine Cobalt substance that causes the silica to change from purple to pink color as they absorb moisture.

 To protect your lenses from humidity with silica gel, you first need to find an airtight container.
 I’ve found Ziploc bags work great.

 When you’re not using your lenses, or even if you’ve been out in the rain or snow, store your lenses in Ziploc bags with a few freshly charged bead packets and they will pull any moisture out of the air and hopefully out of your lenses.
 This will starve that fungus from the moisture it needs to thrive.
 Simple right?

 How To Recharge Silica Gel

-The beads I have are the bluish purple color and they contain Chlorine Cobalt, a cancer causing agent if ingested.
-There are other food grade gels that don’t have this chemical and I recommend those if you have kids or pets.
+The beads I have are a bluish-purple color and they contain Chlorine Cobalt, a cancer-causing agent if ingested.
+There are other food-grade gels that don’t have this chemical and I recommend those if you have kids or pets.
 They are usually orange, or sometimes you’ll find all white beads with a few purple beads mixed in as color indicators.
 These are much safer for your health and probably better if you’re going to be handling them regularly.